 Shorts/ Poetry Piece Prompts

 If you enjoy writing shorts or poetry, you’ll find regular prompts and fellow shorts writers and poets on these tags.
-In this case, sharing an appreciation of each other’s writing is good way to connect.
+In this case, appreciating (and perhaps sharing via retweet) each other’s writing is good way to connect.

-#WritingPrompts –used by a range of writers for a range of prompts, not one host like the others.
+#WritingPrompts –used by a range of writers for a range of prompts, as opposed to one host like the above tags.

 Hashtags To Find Tips/ Help On

-Whether you’re writing, revising, editing or querying there are specific hashtags you can search to find tips and practical help.
-In Twitter, selecting or pasting any hashtag in the search bar will display a feed of only tweets on that tag (all tags below are linked to those feeds so selecting them will do this too).
+Whether you’re writing, revising, editing or querying, there are specific hashtags you can search to find tips and practical help.
+(In Twitter, selecting or pasting any hashtag in the search bar will display a feed of only tweets on that tag.
+All tags below are linked to those feeds).